 What is Merino Wool Yarn? - A Complete Guide

-In the knitting world, you might have come across wool named merino yarn— a highly-regarded yarn by most of the advanced knitting and weaving brands.
-You may have already noticed its widespread prevalence in the fiber arts world.
+In the knitting world, you might have come across a wool named merino — a highly-regarded wool by knitters and crafters.

 Now, the question is; why is merino wool yarn praised on such a large scale?
 What makes it better than regular wool?
 And why are people head over heels obsessed with this product?
 Read on to get all the answers.
 So, let’s dig in.